 When one or more partners leave the firm and the remaining partners continue the business of the firm, is known as retirement of a partner.
-Anexisting partner may decide to retire from the partnershipdue to some reasons like old age, poor health, strained relations etc. Due to retirement, the existing partnership comes to an end and the remaining partners form a newagreement and the partnership firm is reconstituted with new terms and conditions.
+Anexisting partner may decide to retire from the partnershipdue to some reasons like old age, poor health, strained relations etc. Due to retirement, theexisting partnership comes to an end and the remaining partners form a newagreement and the partnership firm is reconstituted with new terms and conditions.
 At the time of retirement the retiring partner's claim is settled.
-There are three ways in which a partner may retire from the firm, viz., (i) he may retire at any time with the consent of all other partners; (ii) where there is an agreement between the partners about retirement, and retirement in accordance with the terms of the agreement; (iii) where the partnership is at will, a partner may retire by giving to his partners a notice of his intention to retire.
+There are three ways in which a partner may retire from the firm, viz., (i) he may retire at any time with the consent of all other partners; (ii) where there is an agreement between the partnership is at will, a partner may retire by givingto his partners a notice of his intention to retire.